Taxation of international executives

 The entitlement to a reduction for mortgage interest paid against rental income is also conditional on compliance with the registration requirements of the Residential Tenancies Act 2004.

 The Private Residential Tenancy Board (PRTB) was established to operate a national tenancy registration system, to provide information and policy advice on the private rented sector.
-Landlords are now required to register details of all of their tenancies within one month of the commencement of the tenancy.
+Landlords are now required to register details of all of their tenancies within 1 month of the commencement of the tenancy.
 The tenancy must be registered with the PRTB and the appropriate registration fee paid.
 A form PRTB1 should be completed and submitted to the PRTB in this regard.
 In certain instances, Irish residents can claim an exemption of up to EUR14,000 on rental income received from a room, which is made available as rented residential accommodation in a principal private residence.
 [This income threshold was increased from EUR12,000 in Finance Act 2016].
 Where annual rental income exceeds this amount all rental income received during the tax year is taxable subject to the deductions available as outlined.
-Certain conditions need to be satisfied in order to exclude this type of rental income from Irish tax; namely, the occupation of the property by the taxpayer wholly as his/her sole residence throughout the tax year.
+Certain conditions need to be satisfied in order to exclude this type of rental income from Irish tax; namely, the occupation of the property by the taxpayer wholly as their sole residence throughout the tax year.
 This exemption is therefore not available to individuals on assignment from Ireland during a tax year.
 The exemption is also not available where the rent is paid to an employee/office holder of the person making the payment.

 Dividends and interest income are taxable as part of total income.
 Individuals’ resident but not domiciled in Ireland and in receipt of investment income from sources outside Ireland will only be taxable to the extent that the income is remitted into Ireland.

 Dividends from Irish resident companies carry a tax credit in the form of dividend withholding tax, which is included in total income but is deductible from income tax payable.
 Double taxation relief is available in respect of foreign withholding tax on foreign (non-U.K.) dividends received under a relevant tax treaty.
 In the case of a non-domiciled individual, no credit is available for foreign dividend withholding tax unless the dividend is remitted into Ireland.
-Interest paid by Irish banks, building societies, and similar financial institutions (including Irish branches of foreign banks) are subject to Deposit Interest Retention Tax (DIRT) (39 percent for 2018 – please note that the rate of DIRT is expected to decrease by 2% per annum until it reaches 33% by 2020).
+Interest paid by Irish banks, building societies, and similar financial institutions (including Irish branches of foreign banks) are subject to Deposit Interest Retention Tax (DIRT) (35 percent for 2019 – please note that the rate of DIRT is expected to decrease by 2 percent per annum until it reaches 33 percent by 2020).
 No additional income tax is payable on the interest regardless of the individuals marginal tax rate but Universal Social Charges may be payable.
 A non-resident person is entitled to exemption from this withholding tax if the appropriate non-resident’s declaration is made to the bank or other financial institution.

 Individuals are liable to capital gains tax on chargeable gains, that is, capital gains as computed in accordance with the rules prescribed in the Irish Capital Gains Tax Acts.
 An individual, resident and domiciled in Ireland, is liable to capital gains tax on worldwide chargeable gains.
 An individual, who is resident but not domiciled in Ireland, is liable on chargeable gains from Irish situated assets, but not on chargeable gains from other assets if the proceeds of the disposal are not remitted into Ireland.